ArielRin/PangeaPage-Update/readme.md

 - **Matt**

 ## Footer
 Pangea symbolizes unity and connection, derived from ancient Greek, meaning "all, entire, whole" and "Mother Earth, land".
+Pangea derives its name from a massive, singular landmass that existed many centuries ago, encompassing the entire earth's land area.

 ## Socials and Links
 - [Telegram](https://t.me/PangeaLasVegasPRT)